- When will I get my room and roommate assignment?

 - Who is responsible for the residence halls?

-New freshmen/transfer students will receive their housing assignment by July 17,2016 (Fall semester) and January (Spring semester).
+New freshmen/transfer students will receive their housing assignment by mid July for fall semester and January for spring semester

 Room changes are not permitted during the first week of classes each semester.
 This "freeze" period allows time to locate existing vacancies (though occupancy checks) and provides for a period whereby the residential population may stabilize.
 Room changes may be process on an "as-needed" basis throughout the semester(depending on availability of space).
 Anyone who wishes to make a room change must make an appointment to meet with their hall's Graduate Assistant or Residence Hall Director.